 Your whole family will love this exceptionally tender Brown Sugar Meatloaf.
 It is loaded with the rich flavors of Worcestershire and French onion and painted with a sweet and tangy brown sugar glaze.
 This is comfort food at its finest.
 Taste why readers are calling this the best meatloaf recipe ever!

 Is there any dinner entrée name that sounds more appealing than "Meatloaf"?
 Think about it...
 Loaf of meat.
 Mmm, tantalizing...
 I guess it is a perfectly descriptive name.
 Truth in advertising, if you will.
 However, growing up I never really had meatloaf.
 What I was served would be more aptly named "meatbrick".
 It was a largely flavorless, overly dense, hunk of meat, that sent me running from the idea of meatloaf for years.

-My wife, however, loves meatloaf and routinely asks me to make it.
-I developed this brown sugar meatloaf recipe for her, and guess what?
+My family, however, loves meatloaf and routinely asks me to make it.
+I developed this brown sugar meatloaf recipe for them, and guess what?
 I love it too!
 Who knew meatloaf could taste good!
 Well, I guess everyone but me knew that.
 So, I guess I may be the last one to the party, but at least I have a tasty meatloaf recipe to show for it!

 How to Make Brown Sugar Meatloaf

 The best meatloaf is tender, not a dense brick.
 Adding breadcrumbs and milk helps keep the meatloaf tender while adding moisture, and the egg will bind it all together.
-One cup of breadcrumbs and one cup of milk in this easy recipe makes the meatloaf exceptionally tender.
+One cup of breadcrumbs and one cup of milk in this easy recipe makes it exceptionally tender.
 If you like a firmer meatloaf you can cut back on these amounts slightly.

 To make the meatloaf all of the meat mixture ingredients get combined in a small bowl or mixing bowl.
 This is then formed into a loaf, typically using a loaf pan.
-All of the brown sugar sauce ingredients get similarly mixed and then are painted on top of the meatloaf as a sweet and tangy glaze, as well as inside the loaf pan.
-At this point, it is ready for baking!
+All of the brown sugar sauce ingredients get similarly mixed and then are painted on top of the loaf as a sweet and tangy glaze, as well as inside the loaf pan.
+At this point, the raw meatloaf is ready for baking!

 At what temperature should I bake Meatloaf?